-The precise assumptions for $ X, Y, M, u, i $ are given in \autoref{settingOverview}.
-As a simple illustration, consider $ X \times Y $ as a trivial bundle $ M \times X_0 \times Y_0 $ with $ M, X_0, Y_0 $ being Banach spaces or regard $ X, Y $ as smooth vector bundles with the base space $ M $ being a smooth compact Riemannian manifold.
-Basically, we try to generalize the base space $ M $ to the setting of \emph{non-compactness} (and also \emph{non-metrizability}), and bundles $ X, Y $ to non-trivialization.
-See \autoref{examples} for some relations (or examples) between our assumptions on $ X, Y, M $ and \emph{bounded geometry} (\cite{Eic91, Ama15, Eld13}) as well as the manifolds studied in \cite{BLZ99, BLZ08}.
-The assumptions for $ X, Y, M $ are in order to make sense of the uniformly $ C^{k,\alpha} $ continuity of $ F, G, f, u $.
-Our way to describe the uniform properties of a bundle map, which in some sense is highly classical (see e.g. \cite[Chapter 6]{HPS77}, \cite[Section 8]{PSW12}, \cite[Section 2]{Cha04} and \cite{Eld13,Ama15}), is by using the (particular choice of) local representations of the bundle map with respect to preferred atlases; see \autoref{bundle} and \autoref{mf}.
-The uniform property of a bundle map is said to be the uniform property of local representations.
-Here we mention that since our local representations are specially selected (see \autoref{def:regular}), the conclusions (and also conditions) in \autoref{leaf} to \autoref{HolderivativeBase} are weak in form, but these will be strengthened as in e.g. \cite{HPS77,PSW12} once certain uniform properties of the transition maps respecting preferred atlases are assumed which again indicate higher regularity of the bundles; see \autoref{lipbase} and \autoref{bundle} for details.
-The ideas how we extend the bundles with base spaces to be in more general settings are presented in \autoref{prelimiaries}.
+\item $ X, Y $ are smooth vector bundles and the base space $ M $ is a smooth compact Riemannian manifold. \end{enumerate} The assumptions on $ X, Y, M $ are in order to make sense of the uniform $ C^{k,\alpha} $ continuity of $ F, G, f, u $.
+Our way of describing the uniform properties of a bundle map, which in some sense is highly classical (see e.g. \cite[Chapter 6]{HPS77}, \cite[Section 8]{PSW12}, \cite[Section 2]{Cha04} and \cite{Eld13,Ama15}), is by using (a particular choice of) local representations of the bundle map with respect to preferred atlases; see \autoref{bundle} and \autoref{mf}.
+The uniform property of a bundle map is defined to be the uniform property of local representations.
+Here we mention that since our local representations are specially selected (see \autoref{def:regular}), the conclusions (and conditions) in \autoref{leaf} to \autoref{HolderivativeBase} are formally weak.
+But these will be strengthened as e.g. in \cite{HPS77,PSW12} once certain uniform properties of the transition maps in preferred atlases are assumed (which means that the higher regularity of the bundles is needed); see \autoref{lipbase} and \autoref{bundle} for details.
+The ideas of how to extend the bundles (and base spaces) to more general settings are presented in \autoref{prelimiaries}.